beProsto/OWL/docs/Setup.md

 #include <OWL/time.hpp>

-// This is how a Main function looks like with OWL int Main(const std::vector<std::string>& args) {
+// This is how a Main function looks like with OWL int main(int argc, char** argv) {
+	// We create a simple OWL window.
+	OWL::Window window;
 	// We define a software context
 	// That means it is ought to draw
 	// using the CPU rather than the GPU.
 	OWL::SoftwareContext context;
-	// We create a simple OWL window and bind the context to it.
+	// We set the window to use this context. window.SetContext(context);
-	OWL::Window window(&context);

 	// We create an FPS limiter, it will limit the app's performance
-	// to the given ammount of franes per second.
+	// to the given ammount of frames per second.
 	OWL::FPSLimiter fps(60);

 	// This is the main loop, our programme's every step is defined here.